ejsdotsh/yacht-hugo-theme/README.md

 # YACHT Another Custom Hugo Theme

+when graduating from highschool, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...

 ***under construction***

 after spending a lot of time trying to customize other people's themes, i decided to create...